d2s/Documentation/docs/source/configs/configurationSchedule.md

 ### Schedules and log records

+Note : In version [4.6.0](https://github.com/rsyncOSX/RsyncOSX/tree/version4.6.0) (to be released after version 4.5.1) all singeltons are replaced by dynamic objects.

 Schedules including log records are loaded into a separate data structure.
-Schedules and log records  ([ConfigurationSchedule](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/ConfigurationSchedule.swift)) are linked to [Configurations](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/Configuration.swift) by `hiddenID=Int`.
+Schedules and log records  ([ConfigurationSchedule](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/ConfigurationSchedule.swift) are linked to [Configuration](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/Configuration.swift) by `hiddenID=Int`.
 Schedules including *log records* are saved in a separate XML-file (plist).

 Manually executed task is stamped with `dateStart = 01 Jan 1900 00:00` (US-format) in the struct for schedule ([ConfigurationSchedule](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/ConfigurationSchedule.swift)).
 Manually executed `schedule` is of type `manuel`.
 All log records for manually executed tasks are appended to this struct record.
 Records of scheduled backups are stamped with `dateStart` for execution, example `01 Jun 2017 22:35` and type of `schedule`, either `once`, `daily` or `monthly`.
 All log records of scheduled runs are appended to this struct record.
 And log records are linked to its schedule by a computed key.